cassiobit/nhibernate-poc/README.md

 # nhibernate-poc
-Basic proof of concept of NHibernate ORM
+Basic proof of concept of .NET API using NHibernate ORM